Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Good Luck.

-Kiubbo almost 15 years ago
+Kiubbo over 15 years ago

 Kiubbo